xCrowly/xCrowly/README.md

-- 👋 Hi, I’m Ahmed Badawy
-- 👀 I’m interested in Frontend developing.
-- 🌱 I’m currently learning React.
+# Hi, My name is Ahmed Eissa, just call me Ahmed.
+## Frontend developer, currently developing my skills in React.

-- 💞️ I’m looking to collaborate on any interesting project related to frontend field.
+I’m looking to collaborate on any interesting project related to frontend field.
-- 😊 If you have an opportunity for me don't hesitate contacting me.
--
+### Don't hesitate to contact me, I will be happy to engage with new people.

-- 📫 You can reach me => [here](https://ahmedbadawy.netlify.app)
+- 📫 You can reach me here => [Personal website](https://ahmedbadawy.netlify.app)